scriptweaver1/site/scripts/medusa-cute.md

 **[Sigh]** Fine, don't listen to me.

-That's why you were fighting in that weird srance.
+That's why you were fighting in that weird stance.
 Looking for me through the reflection of your shield...

 Gods, the depths of human imagination boggles the mind!